swift502/Krteq/README.md

 5. Screw the panel mount cable to the case cutout and connect the other end to the Pico

 > [!IMPORTANT]
 > Now is your last chance to perform the initial [firmware flash](#flashing-windows).
-After this point the Bootsel button won't be accessible.
-I also recommend plugging the keyboard in and testing it works at this point.
+After this point the BOOTSEL button won't be accessible.
+I also recommend plugging the keyboard in and testing basic functionality.
 If you find an issue, it's still very easy to test connectivity or swap out the Pico.

 6. Slide the top assembly into the bottom case rails
 7. Screw the top and bottom cases together